it's good-by to the Navy and hello civilian life.

 the peter principle was invented).
 In January 2006, I

-decided to form my own web design business (OldBlueWebDesigns.com) - I keep the web site up, but have since retired from this business.
-I now bide my spare time exploring and photographing the less-traveled back roads, ghost towns, and old mines of my adopted state of Nevada.
-If you're interested in this subject, or just want to see some of my photography, please visit my collection at SilverStateGhostTowns.com.
+decided to form my own web design business (OldBlueWebDesigns.com) - I have since retired from this business.
+I now bide my spare time exploring and photographing the less-traveled back roads, ghost towns, and old mines of Nevada, and the Southwest.
+If you're interested in this subject, or just want to see some of my photography, please visit my collection at SilverStateGhostTowns.com, or my photography web site WarrenWillisPhotography.com.

 Me, and Ollie North, taken at the Sean Hannity Freedom Concert May 2008.